 Dermatopathology

-Most important to differentiate the subtypes of pseudolymphomas and to exclude malignant B-or T-cell infiltrates from skin or systemic lymphomas.
+Most important to differentiate the subtypes of pseudolymphomas and to exclude malignant B-or Tcell infiltrates from skin or systemic lymphomas.

 Course

 Depends on subtype.
 In Borrelia lymphocytoma after adequate 2nd stage oral doxycycline over 3 weeks slowly fading of lesion(s).

 Cessation of drugs leads to resolution after weeks or months.

 Complications

 None.

 Diagnosis

 Clinical features, serology, histology, PCR.

 Differential Diagnosis

+Each primary cutaneous lymphoma can have a mimicker.
+Clinical appearance will be similar to the mimicked lymphoma.

 - Malignant B- / T- cell lymphomas

 - Disseminated cutaneous sarcoidosis

 - Stage II syphilis

 Prevention & Therapy

 Depending on subtype.

 Antibiotics (doxycycline 100 mg b.i.d. for 21 days) in Borrelia lymphocytoma.
 Cessation of responsible drugs.
 Topical mid and high potency corticosteroids.
-Occasionally oral steroid pulse.
+Occasionally oral steroidpulse.
 Special None.

-References - Diana Miguel, Melanie Peckruhn, Peter Elsner (2018) Treatment of Cutaneous Pseudolymphoma: A Systematic Review.
+References - Diana Miguel , Melanie Peckruhn, Peter Elsner (2018) Treatment of Cutaneous Pseudolymphoma: A Systematic Review.
 Acta Derm Venereol.
-13;98(3):310-317 - Christina Mitteldorf, Werner Kempf (2020) Cutaneous pseudolymphoma-A review on the spectrum and a proposal for a new classification J Cut Path 47, 1:76-97 3.3.15 Paraneoplastic Disorders Grading & Level of importance: C H. Gollnick, Magdeburg
+13;98(3):310-317 - Christina Mitteldorf, Werner Kempf (2020) Cutaneous pseudolymphoma-A review on the spectrum and a proposal for a new classification J Cut Path 47, 1:76-97 3.3.15 Paraneoplastic Disorders Grading & Level of importance: C H. Gollnick, Magdeburg; P. Ortiz-Romero, Madrid

 ICD-11

 EL10

 Synonyms

 Cutaneous markers of internal malignancy.

-Definition

-Paraneoplastic disorders are defined as cutaneous markers for underlying malignancies (not including metastases) with manifestation on the skin.
+Definition Paraneoplastic disorders are defined as cutaneous markers for underlying malignancies (not including metastases) with manifestation on the skin.
 It is a parallel course for tumour or blood diseases and skin findings followed by improvement when the neoplastic proliferation is surgically removed or treated by drugs or radiotherapy and is worsening with recurrence or progression.

-Epidemiology

-No clear data in general, however, prevalence of association of skin signs with most of the individual neoplasm exist.

-Aetiology & Pathogenesis

-- Genetically determined syndromes with a cutaneous component (genodermatoses) that predispose at-risk individuals to develop cancer.

-- Paraneoplastic syndromes which occur as a result of circulating factor(s) or presumed factors produced by the underlying cancer

-- Factors related to neoplastic disorders are: immune reaction and production of tumor-associated antibodies from tumor or lymphoma cells or T cells or certain cytokines, enzymes, embryonic or fetal or other growth factors / proteins.
-Hormones or hormone precursors including several altered metabolic pathways.

-Signs & Symptoms

-The clinical symptoms are very different and are depending on the underlying disease producing several clinical patterns involving all skin structures including adnexes, the musculoskeletal system and nerves or vessels.

-Localisation

-The localization may be localized or generalized, but is mostly symmetrical because of circulating factors.

-Classification

-- Obligate paraneoplastic disorders/syndromes (almost 100% tumour-associated): Necrolytic migratory erythema (glucagonoma syndrome), acrokeratosis paraneoplastica of Bazex, acanthosis nigricans malignas, paraneoplastic pemphigus, erythema gyratum repens, hypertrichosis lanuginosa acquisita.

-- Obligate paraneoplastic genodermatoses/ syndromes: Birt-Hogg-Dubé syndrome, Cowden disease, Gardner syndrome, basal cell naevus syndrome, Peutz-Jeghers syndrome, Torre-Muir syndrome.

-- Facultative paraneoplastic disorders (less reliable markers, but still deserve investigation): Ichthyosis acquisita, thrombophlebitis migrans, dermatomyositis in adults, bullous pemphigoid, Sweet's syndrome, paraneoplastic pruritus, endocrine flushing (carcinoid).
+Epidemiology No clear data in general, however, prevalence of association of skin signs with most of the individual neoplasm exist.
+Aetiology & Pathogenesis - No deletion of this sentence Paraneoplastic syndromes which occur as a result of circulating factor(s) or presumed factors produced by the underlying cancer - Factors related to neoplastic disorders are: immune reaction and production of tumorassociated antibodies from tumor or lymphoma cells or T-cells or certain cytokines, enzymes, embryonic or fetal or other growth factors/proteins.
+Hormones or hormone precursors including severalaltered metabolic pathways.
+Signs & Symptoms The clinical symptoms are very different and are depending on the underlying disease producing several clinical patterns involving all skin structures including adnexes, the musculoskeletal system and nerves or vessels.
+Localisation The localization may be localized or generalized, but is mostly symmetrical because of circulating factors.
+Classification - Obligate paraneoplastic disorders/syndromes (almost 100% tumour-associated): Necrolytic migratory erythema (glucagonoma syndrome), acrokeratosis paraneoplastica of Bazex, acanthosis nigricans malignas, paraneoplastic pemphigus, erythema gyratum repens, hypertrichosis lanuginosa acquisita. - Stands as it is no deletion Facultative paraneoplastic disorders (less reliable markers, but still deserve investigation): Ichthyosis acquisita, thrombophlebitis migrans, dermatomyositis in adults, bullous pemphigoid, Sweet's syndrome, paraneoplastic pruritus, endocrine flushing (carcinoid).

 Laboratory & other workups

 The laboratory work up depends on the suspected tumor which includes skin biopsies, immunofluorescence /-histochemistry, immunoblotting, molecular tumor pattern and tumor markers.
 It is essential to assess blood markers of hematological diseases.
+Occult blood on stools.
+Image tests also depends on the suspected tumor.

 Dermatopathology

 It depends on skin signs, but commonly similar microscopic features to the disease itself are seen, because the paraneoplastic one is mimicking it.
 Some are specific: dermatomyositis where one finds T-cell infiltration into skin muscles or changes of the epidermis and adnexal structures in correlation with the clinic as in genodermatoses-related neoplasias.

 Course

 It is very much depending on the type of a paraneoplastic disorder.
 Removal of the tumor or remission of a hematologic disorder can lead to complete resolution of symptoms.

 Complications

 Depending on underlying neoplasm.